-Arriving at our first overnight lodge in the scenic Olifants River Valley, we get to sample some of the fine locally produced wines of South Africa.
-Then we enjoy a traditional South African dinner.
-After the traditional meal, your guides will give you a full briefing on what to expect during our safari through Southern Africa.
+Arriving in the Cederberg we visit a rooibos tea farm to see these indigenous tea plants as well as buchu plants, also used to make herbal tea.
+After visiting the rooibos farm we head to our first overnight lodge in the scenic Olifants River Valley, where we relax and enjoy dinner.
+After dinner, your guides will give you a full tour briefing.
 Our en-suite accommodation is in the town of Citrusdal, at a lodge with a pool.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

-Today we travel north through the Namaqualand region, famous for its colourful and abundant indigenous wildflowers in spring.
+Today we travel north through the Namaqualand region, famous for its colourful and abundant indigenous wildflowers in spring (August & September).
 Driving through this sparsely-populated Northern Cape region we make our way to to the Gariep River, formerly known as the Orange River.
 We stop in the remote town of Springbok in South Africa for last minute supplies, before crossing into Namibia.